-SECTION 7 Structural Modeling and Analysis
+Structural Modeling and Analysis

-The stress transfer function, $H{\sigma}(\omega|\theta)$, for a location where the fatigue strength is to be evaluated, should be determined by the finite element method (FEM) of structural analysis using a three dimensional (3-D) model representing the entire hull structure, the topside equipment support structure and the interface with the mooring system, and as applicable, the risers.
-The Load Cases to be used in the analysis should be those obtained in accordance with Section 6.
-Special attention should be paid to the modeling of the stiffness of a turret mooring system and the transmission of mooring loads into the hull.
+The stress transfer function, $H{\sigma}(\omega \mid \theta)$, for a location where the fatigue strength is to be evaluated, should be determined by the finite element method (FEM) of structural analysis using a three dimensional (3-D) model representing the entire hull structure, the topside equipment support structure and the interface with the mooring system, and as applicable, the risers.
+The Load Cases to be used in the structural analysis should be those obtained in accordance with Section 6.
+Special attention should be paid to the modeling of the topsides deck stool supports, stiffness of a turret mooring system and the transmission of mooring loads into the hull.